fridgemagnet3/uip/README.md

 There's a few ways you can try and deal with this:

-- Reduce the processing performed on the incoming packet data
+- Reduce the processing performed on the incoming packet data.
-- Look at the [packet filter](#packet-filter) configuration
+- Look at the [packet filter](#packet-filter) configuration, see if more packets are coming through that aren't used by the Dragon.
 - Increase the ring buffer size.
-On a non DOS Dragon, it should be safe to near enough double the size to 3Kbytes, possibly more depending on what applications have been enabled
+On a non DOS Dragon, it should be safe to near enough double the size to 3Kbytes, possibly more depending on what applications have been enabled.
-- Use hardware flow control
+- Use hardware flow control to tell the sender to stop transmitting data.

 This last point is worthy of a bit more detail in that I had planned and indeed did some experiments around using this approach ie. de-assert DTR when the ring buffer reached a certain size.
 The problem with this is that the 6551 immediately stops clocking in data which means that any byte that is currently being transmitted (and possibly a few more depending on the implementation of the sender) will be dropped.
 This behaviour can be seen on the following trace:

 <img width="788" height="319" alt="dtr-drop" src="https://github.com/user-attachments/assets/552216b5-9eda-4c23-9b3a-09b4543e8cbe" />

 Here, we can see interrupts being raised for the first two bytes coming in however none are generated after DTR is de-asserted - those last two are therefore lost.
-Since there is no way to predict when a packet will start being transmitted, there is never an occassion where it is safe to de-assert DTR and not run the risk of losing data.
-That said, there may well be instances where the incoming packets are predictable and/or minor data loss is acceptabe.
+Since there is no way to predict when a packet will start being transmitted, within the core packet transmit/receive code there is never an occassion where it is safe to de-assert DTR and not run the risk of losing data.
+That said, there may well be application specific instances where the incoming packets **are** predictable and/or minor data loss is acceptabe & therefore whilst the core code itself never uses this mechanism, an interface is provided in the [serial.h](dragon/serial.h) header file.

 The second scenario is when the serial driver IRQ service routine fails to read data from the 6551 fast enough.
 There is an overrun bit in the status register which can be used to test for this condition however in order to reduce the interrupt handler latency (more on that in a bit), this isn't explicitly checked (although there is some commented out code in the handler which can be enabled which will cause it to increment the overrun counter).
 As it stands then, this condition manifests itself as an error from the uIP core - checksum failure, unexpected packet size however no serial overruns are reported.

 At 19200 baud, bytes are coming in at a rate of one every 0.5ms, that means the Dragon is having to work pretty hard to keep up.
 It's worse that though because the time between 1 byte fully arriving and the next one starting to be clocked in by the 6551 is around 110us - meaning the interrupt handler has that amount of time to fetch the data before it gets overwritten.
+Also as you can see, the interrupt is asserted some time after the serial stop bit has arrived so it's even less than that!

 <img width="658" height="394" alt="inter-char-delay" src="https://github.com/user-attachments/assets/0dd0ad5f-d7f7-4550-b290-b76bb3bc7c71" />